List of Deltora Quest characters: Fardeep

 Of the Mere tribe, with a love for games and riddles, Fardeep was the original owner of Champion Inn until the Shadow Lord took Rithmere over and forced the man out of his life of luxury.
-By the time he arrives to a patch of land to find peace, the Shadow Lord seeped into the man's mind a chance to regain his fortune.
-This surrender to his desires results in Fardeep becoming the Guardian of the diamond, the four greatest vices within him manifesting as demons attached to him through cords of flesh: "Pride", "Envy", "Greed", and "Hate".
+By the time he arrives in another patch of land to find peace, the Shadow Lord had seeped into the man's mind a chance to regain his fortune.
+Fardeep surrenders to this desire, which causes him to become the Guardian of the diamond.
+His four greatest vices, "Pride", "Envy", "Greed" and "Hate", manifest as demons attached to him through cords of flesh.
 Though each is named after a sin, one of each demon pair acts out the sin of its counterpart.
 Soon after, Fardeep begins to give those who seek the diamond a chance to win it in a game of choice.
-Usually, those who fail become ghosts and are forced to become his "disciples", thus giving his realm the name Valley of the Lost.
-Among his disciples are the people of Tora as a result of them breaking their vow of coming to the Deltoran royal family's aid.
-One of his most sinister riddles is to guess the "name" the Shadow Lord gave him to open the way to the diamond or the door leading to a casket of gold: Endon.
-As seen in Doom's case, this ploy was intended to render the seeker of the diamond too disillusioned with the Deltoran Royal Family to the point of ignoring their reward and lose all faith in Deltora's king.
+Usually, those who fail become ghosts and are forced to become his disciples, thus giving his realm the name Valley of the Lost.
+Among his disciples are the people of Tora, as a result of them breaking their vow to come to the Deltoran royal family's aid.
+One of his most sinister riddles is to guess the name the Shadow Lord gave him.
+Guessing correctly would open the way to the diamond or a door leading to a casket of gold.
+As seen in Doom's case, this ploy was intended to cause seekers of the diamond to become disillusioned with the Deltoran Royal Family, to the point of ignoring their reward and losing all faith in Deltora's king.